javve/pngtextures.com/readme.md

 commercially or personally.
 _And rememeber: Only post textures created by yourself or ones that you have solid premission to post._

+## License and copyright
+All textures are completely free to use, modify or sell.

+The site however are you not allowed to just fork and publish unmodified somewhere else.
+But feel free to browse the source and find inspiration to make own awesome projects.